TestJavaDev/java-resources/docs/7_microservices/core.markdown

 our architecture.
 We call this service a gateway.
 Our service clients no longer directly call a microservice.
 Instead, all calls are routed through the service gateway, which acts as a single Policy Enforcement Point (PEP), and are then routed to a final destination.
- In this chapter, we’ll see how to use Spring Cloud Gateway to implement a service gateway.
+  We’ll see how to use Spring Cloud Gateway to implement a service gateway.
 Specifically, we’ll look at how to use Spring Cloud Gateway to
 * Put all service calls behind a single URL and map those calls using service discovery to their actual service instances
 * Inject correlation IDs into every service call flowing through the service gateway